CJSatnarine/CJSatnarine.github.io/content/about_me/_index.md

 +++
 Hallo, I'm CJ!
 I'm a 20 year old from Kitchener, Ontario with dreams of being a graphics programmer/technical artist/game developer.
 I attended Software Engineering Technology at Conestoga College between September 2023 and August 2024.
 Turned out software engineering wasn't my cup of tea, so I dropped out.
 Nowadays I'm just working on projects and trying to teach myself a few things.

 I do not use generative AI in any of my work.
-At this moment, I do not plan on using generative AI as I am not very fond of using it.
+At this moment, I do not plan on using generative AI because I do not need it.
+My goal is to learn, not to be productive and fast; AI is a tool that I'll prefer not to use for my projects.

 <h2 id="vaxandi_forritari">
     Vaxandi Forritari